jsperling23/CS361_sprint_2/README.md

-**# Travel Warning Reqeust Microservice**
+**Travel Warning Reqeust Microservice**

 This microservice is contains a program which allows the user to give a two-letter country code and return back a text file containing JSON data of the current US travel warning for a specific country.
 The text file is by default returned in the same directory in which travelRequest.py, the main file, is saved.
 Optionally, the user can include the filepath as a parameter to customize the name of the file and the location where it will be placed.

 In order to use this microservice, one must call it using a subprocess call.
 There are two parameters, the country code and the filepath.
 The country code is a two-letter string that is required in the call, it is the first parameter.
 Optionally, one can add a string containing the filepath and the name of the text file.
-The file travelTest.py contains an example call to travelRequest.py.
-Two examples can be seen below as well:
+The files travelTest.py and travelTest.js contains an example call to travelRequest.py.
+The library in Python for subprocess calls is called 'subprocess' and the library in JavaScript is called 'child_process'.
+An example in each language can be also be seen below:

 **Python Example Call**

+import subprocess

+programPath = 'travelRequest.py'
+countryCode = 'EG'
+endPath = '/Users/joseph/Downloads/testing.txt'
+subprocess.run(['python3', programPath, countryCode, endPath])

 **Javascript Example Call**

+const { spawnSync } = require('child_process');

+const programPath = 'travelRequest.py'
+const countryCode = 'EG'
+const endPath = '/Users/joseph/Downloads/testing.txt'

+spawnSync('python3', [programPath, countryCode, endPath]);